CNMAT/CNMAT-Externs/readme.md

 ### 2. FFTW

+Download fftw [here](http://fftw.org/download.html), and extract the package.

+Then, cd into the fftw directory.
 Since we are still supporting i386 processors, you need to configure `fftw` to build a universal version.
 To configure for i386 and x86_64:

 1. `./configure CC="gcc -arch i386 -arch x86_64" CXX="g++ -arch i386 -arch x86_64" CPP="gcc -E" CXXCPP="g++ -E"`